 River Alness Fishings

-The River Alness, or Averon as it is known locally, is one of the most picturesque salmon rivers in the Highlands, running for just 11 miles from Loch Morie into the Cromarty Firth, with a drop of 630ft.
-The steep descent provides for a multitude of fast flowing pools, and stunning and varied scenery throughout its beats.
+The River Alness, or Averon as it is also known locally, is one of the most picturesque salmon rivers in the Highlands, running for just 11 miles (18km) from Loch Morie into the Cromarty Firth, with a drop of 630ft (192m).
+The steep descent creates a multitude of fast flowing pools, and a variety of stunning scenery throughout its beats.

 River Alness Fishings Map - click on it to see a larger version.